programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 *This section will describe how to create pages and blog posts on your website.*

-**Posts** *and* **pages** *are just two types of written content that's styled differently.
-Posts are meant to be used for content best organized by publication date; pages are content (like an "About" page) that isn't organized or displayed chronologically, but might be included in your website's main menu.
-The URLs for posts and page are also different by default (although you can change this): page URLs look like MySite.com/about/, while post URLs look like MySite.com/2016/02/29/my-post-title.html.*
+**Pages** and **posts** are just two types of written content that's styled differently.
+Pages are content (like an "About" page) that isn't organized or displayed chronologically, but might be included in your website's main menu; posts are meant to be used for content best organized by publication date.
+The URLs for pages and posts are also different by default (although you can change this): page URLs look like *MySite.com/about/*, while post URLs look like *MySite.com/2016/02/29/my-post-title.html.*

 #### Authoring in Markdown <a id="section5-1"></a>